saucelabs/sauce-docs/docs/web-apps/automated-testing/testcafe/yaml.md

 <p><small>| OPTIONAL | INTEGER |</small></p>

 Maximum test execution time (in milliseconds).
 When the total execution time of a test exceeds this value, TestCafe terminates the test.
 This behavior occurs even if the browser is responsive.
-See [Testcafe definition](https://testcafe.io/documentation/402638/reference/configuration-file#testexecutiontimeout).
+See [TestCafe definition](https://testcafe.io/documentation/402638/reference/configuration-file#testexecutiontimeout).

 ```yaml
   testExecutionTimeout: 180000